Metropark station: Renovations (2006-2009)

-On December 13, 2006, NJ Transit's Board of Directors voted to approve reconstruction of Metropark station at a cost of $49 million, letting a contract out to Anslmi & DeCicco of Maplewood, New Jersey. $29 million of that cost would build new platforms that were longer and wider than the predecessor structures, refurbish the waiting room, adding longer canopies and waiting shelters.
+On December 13, 2006, NJ Transit's Board of Directors voted to approve reconstruction of Metropark station at a cost of $49 million, letting a contract out to Anslmi & DeCicco of Maplewood, New Jersey. $29 million of that cost would build new platforms that were longer and wider than the predecessor structures, and refurbish the waiting room, adding longer canopies and shelters.
 The pedestrian tunnel would be renovated, new staircases, communication systems, signs and lights would also be installed.
 The new platforms were 1050 ft long for the eastbound platform and 1135 ft long on the westbound platform.
 The other $20 million would go towards new connections towards Route 27 to the westbound platform.
 The agency slated for construction to begin in early 2007 with completion in 2010.

-The groundbreaking occurred on April 23, 2007, with Transportation Commissioner Kris Kolluri, NJ Transit Executive Director Richard Sarles on hand to launch the ceremony.
+The groundbreaking occurred on April 23, 2007, with Transportation Commissioner Kris Kolluri and NJ Transit Executive Director Richard Sarles on hand to launch the ceremony.
 The organization announced that the now $47 million station construction would be done in multiple phases to reduce the impact on the commuters (averaging 15,200 between NJ Transit and Amtrak on a daily basis.)
 During construction, murals made by Mary Angers, a local artist, were retained by NJ Transit for display in the new station.
 Construction was finished ahead of schedule in the summer of 2009.